WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-05-08-run-grumphp-git-hooks-within-vagrant.markdown

 # But wait there is more

 During the course of the [PR](https://github.com/phpro/grumphp/pull/143#issuecomment-217776465) the idea came up to not only make the hooks directory configuratable but to also include the vagrant hooks.
 That resulted in two presets: `local` and `vagrant`.
 The default preset is `local` while you can set `vagrant` using the [`hooks_reset`](https://github.com/phpro/grumphp/blob/master/doc/parameters.md) This should make it even easier to use GrumPHP as your code quality tool when using vagrant.

+# Gotchas

+To make the vagrant setup work correctly you have to ensure GrumPHP has access to your `.git` directory.
+This can be set using the [`git_dir`](https://github.com/phpro/grumphp/blob/master/doc/parameters.md) parameter.
+Also you might have to add
+`cd /your/project` to your `.bashrc`.
+(See the documentation for [`hooks_reset`](https://github.com/phpro/grumphp/blob/master/doc/parameters.md) on that.)
+And finally vagrant has to be running, otherwise `vagrant ssh` will fail with an error.